carpentries-incubator/docker-introduction/_extras/sequence_alignment.md

 > ## Challenge: align more sequences.
 > How would you proceed to align the hemogloin and globin sequences contained within the file `hglob.fasta`? located in the `~/Desktop/docker-intro/peptides` you copied?
+>
+> Would anything be different to align the 32 spike protein sequence found in file `spike_32.fa` within the `~/Desktop/docker-intro/covid` directory?
 > > ## Solution
 > >
 > > Since we cannot run (for now) the container interactively we need to provide names for the input file and output result files.
 We can also select an alternate output format.